 The standard repayment term on the Federal Stafford Loan is 10 years.
 However, students can select the extended or graduated repayment option which allows for a longer repayment period and lower monthly payments.
 Repayment of the loan will begin 6 months from the student’s last day of attendance.
 The last day of attendance could result from graduation, dropping out of the program, or enrollment on a less than half-time basis (less than 5 credits for graduate students).

 Alternative Loan Options

 If you do not meet the eligibility requirements for the Federal Stafford loan, or if the amount awarded through the Federal Stafford Loan is insufficient to cover your costs, you may wish to consider one of the private credit-based loans offered through the Seton Hall University Financial Aid Office.
 A listing of the most commonly used private loans can be found on-line at www.elmselect.com.

 Each academic year, Seton Hall offers a limited number of Graduate Assistantships.
 Assistantships pay full tuition for a certain number of credits per semester and provide a monthly stipend.
 In exchange, Graduate Assistants must work 20 hours per week and maintain a grade point average of 3.0 or better.
 Ordinarily, assistantships are automatically renewed for a second year provided both the student and supervisor are satisfied with the arrangements.
 Please click here for more information about Graduate Assistantships.

 In addition to loans and graduate assistantships, graduate students may also apply for scholarships.
-Please click here for our Graduate Scholarship Opportunities.
+Information pertaining to scholarships for graduate students, including endowed scholarship programs, may also be found on the Graduate Scholarship Opportunities page.